AnitaYCheng/scalifap/src/courses/english-literature.md

 ### Tuesday, Day 2
 - Recap previous day
+    - Parking Lot
-    - Daily Writing: Modeling
+    - Goals
 - Writing in our AP&reg; classes
     - Daily Writing
     - Thesis
     - Line of Reasoning
-- Syllabus Construction, the AP&reg; Audit, Yearlong and Semester Plans
 - Unit Overview: Poetry
     - How to get students ready using music
     - “Sound of Silence”